geoserver/geoserver-history/src/release/README.txt

 * New output format for WFS: SHAPE-ZIP  (shapefile-in-zip-file)
 * FeatureType summary page with link to Mapbuilder demo for each layer
 * Many improvements to the Renderer, labeling, etc...
-* Currently compatible with Geotools 2.1.x branch and Geotools 2.2 (trunk)
+* Currently compatible with GeoTools 2.1.x branch and GeoTools 2.2 (trunk)
 * added "Strict CITE conformance" checkbox to WFS because of problems in the way CITE test verifies the GetCapabilitites document
 * fixed VM crash for labeling (linux only)
 * <PropertyIsLike> now optimized in PostGIS and Oracle (SQL92 implementation)